-It is the 2nd leading cause of transfusion-related deaths reported to the FDA, accounting for 21% of all reported fatalities.(1)
+TACO is the leading cause of transfusion-related deaths reported to the US Federal Drug Administration (FDA), accounting for 58 (or 32%) of reported fatalities from 2014-2018.(1)

-TACO is also responsible for most deaths and major morbidity reported to SHOT including 24 deaths over the last 5 years and 88 cases of major morbidity.(2)
+TACO is also responsible for most deaths and major morbidity reported to the UK Serious Hazards of Transfusion (SHOT) scheme.
+In the period 2010 to 2019, there were 74 deaths (42.7% of fatalities) reported and 279 cases of major morbidity.(2)

 When to suspect this adverse reaction?

-- Acute or worsening pulmonary oedema on CXR
+B. Acute or worsening pulmonary oedema based on physical examination and/or chest X-ray

-Patients over 60 years of age, infants and severely anaemic patients are particularly susceptible.(4,5)
+Patients over 60 years of age, infants and the severely anaemic are particularly susceptible.(4,5)

 TACO occurs in approximately 1:100 transfused patients.(4)

-TACO is frequently confused with TRALI (3) as a key feature of both is pulmonary oedema and it is possible for these complications to occur concurrently.
+TACO is frequently confused with TRALI (3) and it is possible for these complications to occur concurrently.
+Both may exhibit new onset hypoxaemia and new or worsening bilateral infiltrates on chest X-ray consistent with pulmonary oedema.
 Hypertension is a constant feature in TACO whereas it is infrequent and transient in TRALI.